StarPlayrX/UFOEmoji2020/README.md

 # UFOEmoji2020
-Refreshed version of UFO Emoji 2020 for iOS
+Refreshed version of UFO Emoji 2020 SpriteKit video game for iOS in Swift 5